Discover France logo Travel Center

 Hotels at Charles de Gaulle

-Have a look at our extensive selection of Parisian hotels and short-term apartment rentals.
-You can search for properties close to dozens of famous landmarks and train stations in the city, or find a cozy retreat in the suburbs.
+On the other hand, if you are visiting Paris on holiday, please have a look at our extensive selection of hotels and short-term apartment rentals in the city.
+You can search for properties close to dozens of famous landmarks and train stations, or find a cozy retreat in the suburbs.

 Airports of Paris logo